Toyota ZZ engine: 2ZZ-GE

 For the first few years of production, the engines were notorious for failing "lift bolts".
 This did not damage the engine, but would hamper performance as the high output cam profile was unable to properly engage.
 Toyota fixed the problem in late 2002 with a redesigned bolt that was installed on later engines.
 Earlier engines with the problematic bolts can be fixed via a Toyota-issued TSB simply requiring the new bolt to be installed in place of the old one.

 The 2004 and newer Matrix and Corolla XRS models were equipped with smog pumps and have an extra hole above each exhaust port in the engine head and manifold where air is injected to achieve complete fuel burning before the exhaust stream reaches the catalyst.
 All 2ZZ-GE heads from 03/03 onwards carry this modification even if the vehicle does not have the air injection system.

-The high-pressure die-cast aluminum alloy engine block of the 2ZZ-GE featured Metal Matrix Composite (MMC) reinforced cylinder walls.
-MMC is a reinforcement material composed of ceramic parts and fibers.
+The 2ZZ-GE remains as one of the highest output per liter and the highest revving mass production engines ever made.
+It has won the International Engine of the Year category for 1.4 to 1.8-liter engines in 2002 in recognition of its incredible power output.